jinying0801/travel-experts-final/README.md

 Attribute:
           . used following website: https://www.w3schools.com/html/html_forms.asp for decorating "lonIn Form" and "Register Form" as a reference.
           . used instructor Tony's projects under gitRepo: https://github.com/cprg210/sample-code as a reference for developing the whole website.
-          . assistance from Patrick Peng.
+          . assistance from Patrick Peng and Yang Li.

 Thank you note：
                Thank you Tony again for the time and effort you put into this course.
 Your patience and handy help make me feel more comfident to go deeper into this field.